Purpose

 The contact person from the above organisations will be advised of the earlier determination of the matter as unquestionably trivial or fanciful.

-If the behaviour reported is considered neither trivial nor fanciful, the person to whom a disclosure regarding reportable conduct is made shall notify the CEO, who shall be responsible for ensuring that an investigation of the charges is established and adequately resourced.
-If the reportable conduct relates to the CEO a director of the organisation shall be notified.
+If the behaviour reported is considered neither trivial nor fanciful, the person to whom a disclosure regarding reportable conduct is made shall notify the WPO, who shall be responsible for ensuring that an investigation of the charges is established and adequately resourced.

-Terms of reference for the investigation will be developed, in consultation with the CEO (or the Board if the reportable conduct relates to the CEO), to clarify the key issues to be investigated.
+• – develop terms of reference for the investigation, in consultation with the CEO (or the Board if the reportable conduct relates to the CEO), to clarify the key issues to be investigated.

 Subject to the whistleblower’s consent a person may be appointed by the organisation to assist in the investigation of a matter raised in a report.
 Where appropriate, UFS Pharmacies will provide feedback to the whistleblower regarding the investigation’s process and/or outcome (subject to considerations of privacy).